morphovar/ltm-src/content/posts/Obsolete Technology/wood-gas-cars.md

 almost-forgotten technology: worldwide, dozens of handymen drive around in their home-made woodmobiles.

-gasification is a proces whereby organic material is converted into a combustible gas under the influence of heat - the process reaches a temperature of 1,400 °C (2,550 °F).
+Wood gasification is a proces whereby organic material is converted into a combustible gas under the influence of heat - the process reaches a temperature of 1,400 °C (2,550 °F).
 The first use of wood gasification dates back to 1870s, when it was used as a forerunner of natural gas for